 Amazon, with its ever-increasing position in the tech market, has updated their Fire tablet range with the HD 8, which boasts a huge 12-hour battery life on a device with 2GHz processing speed and 2GB of RAM.
 The screen is 8”, which is about average for this market.

 On paper, the specs are monstrous for this price range, but it also has the bonus of an onboard Alexa, which can be synched up to a home network.

-The Fire HD 8, whilst being a powerhouse in the price range, does have some drawbacks however; both the front and back are quite weak at 2MP, and the device has an in-built ad system, which could prove frustrating.
+The Fire HD 8, whilst being a powerhouse in the price range, does have some drawbacks however; both the front and back are quite weak at 2MP, and the device has an in-built ad lock-screen, which could prove frustrating.
 But, for those that aren’t bothered, it is a very viable option.

 Read More: Best rugged tablet cases

 Best tablet under 100 for RAM